Charlotte Casiraghi: Journalism

-Film
+Film production

 Casiraghi founded Swoon Productions in 2012 that focused on equestrian films.
-In 2014, she bought the rights to the book Our Lady of the Nile, which was released as a feature film in 2020, in which she was one of the producers.
+However, in 2014, she bought the film rights to the book Notre-Dame du Nil (English translation:Our Lady of the Nile) by Scholastique Mukasonga.
+That book was adapted into feature film, Our Lady of the Nile (2020) that was co-produced by Casiraghi and her former husband, Dimitri Rassam.
+Casiraghi explained (in an interview first printed in Madame Le Figaro) why she invested in this project: "When I read it, I immediately saw the cinematographic potential,” she said, adding, “I saw characters carrying universal values, beings who want to conquer their freedom and go in search of their identity.”

-Philanthropy
+Philanthropy and Public Life

 Casiraghi is a private citizen, but occasionally attends official functions in Monaco, such as a fundraising gala for AMADE Mondiale and Nelson Mandela's foundation in September 2007.
 In 2006, she made her debut appearance at Monaco's Rose Ball (in French: Bal de la Rose), which also raises money for the Princess Grace Foundation.
-In 2015, she joined the board of directors of FXB France, an organization founded by her godmother Albina du Boisrouvray in 1989 to combat AIDS and poverty.